yumiian/vehicle-reid/README.md

 ```

 ## Getting Started

+There are two methods to install and use the application.

+### 1. Local Method

 First, clone the repo or download the latest source code from [**releases**](https://github.com/yumiian/vehicle-reid/releases).

 Create new virtual environment: